 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are typically more costly than regular phone calls.
+Phone calls made in jail are typically more expensive than regular phone calls.
 There are certain restrictions about when and how often you can use the phone, but you should keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the rules and are disciplined, phone calls may be limited or eliminated completely, as part of the punishment.

 Phone Number: (897) 897-6096